 Copyright is automatically bestowed as soon as a creator fixes their work in a tangible form (meaning it is saved on a hard drive, etc. which provides proof of date of creation).

 Enrolling plays in this program provides an extra layer of protection.
-If the script has been professionally produced, it receives an ISBN, so it is registered with the government (which is one method of proving date of ownership).
-The extra layer of protection isn’t as strong for Stage Ready scripts, since they aren’t registered with the government, but they are registered with us, so we can help provide copyright ownership dates.
+If the script has been professionally produced, it receives an ISBN, so it is registered with Library and Archives Canada (which is one method of proving date of ownership).

 For those seeking absolute proof of copyright, you can have your work registered with the Canadian Intellectual Property Office (CIPO) for a $50 fee.
 A certificate of ownership is issued, and it can be used in a court of law to prove copyright.
 To do that, and to read up on copyright, visit: http://www.cipo.gc.ca